ronakrm/scene_classification/README.md

 Note: Initial generation of spatial pyramid features takes quite a long time.
 Subsequent re-executions of the code will run much faster, as the features are loaded from data files created by the first run.

-## Parameter Setup
+NOTE: The libsvm folder and its subdirectories should be added to the path before running the code.

+### Parameters

-Parameters for grid search and model generation are set in the "Parameter Setup" section in SP/main.m
+Parameters for grid search and model generation are set in the "Parameter Setup" section in SP/main.m.

-*param1:deatils
-*param2:details
+* params.maxImageSize = 1000;
+* params.gridSpacing = 8;
+* params.patchSize = 16;
+* params.dictionarySize = 200;
+* params.numTextonImages = 100; /* Should always be set to training set size */
+* params.pyramidLevels = 3;

+The kernel for SVM classification can be set with the 'kernel_type' parameter.

+### Execution

+After setting the parameters in SP/main.m and importing images into the 'inputs' folder as specified above, the program can be run simply by executing main in the SP folder.
+Training results and accuracies will display in the terminal and will be saved out to a text file.

 ## Results
 ### Linear kernel vs Histogram-Intersection Kernel